littleBurgerrr/DOA_slam/README.md

 # HD Video

 # Supplementary materials
-1.The theoretical basis of PPO training DOA
+include:
+1.Why DRL and why PPO?

+2.What problems have we solved compared to other approaches?

-2.Comparison experiment with Cartographer and other SOTA methods
+3.Comparison experiment with Cartographer and other SOTA methods (on the way!!!)